seb-pg/meta_puzzles/README.md

 <u>cs/*</u>

-The solutions in C#, ported from C++. l4_conveyor_chaos and l4_mathematical_art are being reviewed.
+The solutions in C#, ported from C++ (mostly complete, 2 solutions missing).

+The solutions provided are passing all Meta's tests on their website.
+Meta's basic tests and some additional are also provided in the source code..

+Solutions l4_conveyor_chaos and l4_mathematical_art are missing because C# does not provided an(log(n)) equivalent of [C\++] std::lower_bound for [C\++] std::set or std::map equivalents.

+<u>go/*</u>

+The solutions in Go, "ported" from C++ (mostly complete, 3 solutions are missing).

+The code makes use of Generics, which are not supported by Meta's website!
+The solutions provided are passing all Meta's tests on their website (once the generics are removed).
+Meta's basic tests and some additional are also provided in the source code.

+Solutions l2_portals, l4_conveyor_chaos and l4_mathematical_art are missing because an equivalent of [C\++] std::set is needed.

 <u>rs/*</u>

-The solutions in Rust, "ported" from C++: the algorithms should be identical, but the code is written in a rustacean style.
+The solutions in Rust, "ported" from C++ (mostly complete, 3 solutions are missing).

-A few solutions are missing for now, usually involving shared pointer (aka Rc in rust).
-I am trying to find an elegant way to deal with them, using the latest stable Rust version (no overnight build).

-<u>go/*</u>

-The solutions in Go, "ported" from C++: the algorithms should be identical.

-A few solutions are missing for now, usually involving a collection similar to [C\++] std::set.
+The solutions provided are passing all Meta's tests on their website.
+Meta's basic tests and some additional are also provided in the source code..

+Solutions l3_rabbit_hole2, l4_conveyor_chaos and l4_mathematical_art are missing because Rust is not programmer friendly when using std::Rc, an equivalent of [C\++] std::shared_ptr.
+Additionally, it is not (yet) obvious if Rust is providing a (log(n)) equivalent of [C\++] std::lower_bound for std::set, where it is necessary (because of speed requirement) for l4_conveyor_chaos and l4_mathematical_art.

 ----